gapdays/gapdays2025-summer/program.md

 ## Reception

-On Thursday, we will have a conference social event.
+On Thursday, we will hold a social event.
 If you would like to participate, please sign-up using this <a href="https://docs.google.com/forms/d/e/1FAIpQLScZrrEhD4DBbUhxspG8PtFeDNDRxuscUccKy83moZ6zojkDhQ/viewform?usp=header">form</a>.

 Event details: